tsykoduk/greg.nokes.name/_posts/2013-07-29-footprints-in-the-sand.md

 She replied, "I never left you.
 Those were the times we both

 hopped on one foot."
-And I was really embarassed for bothering Her with such a stupid
+And I was really embarrassed for bothering Her with such a stupid

 question.